acyeh-lab/NetMHCIIPan/README.md

 # NetMHCIIPan
 This is a basic tutorial on how to set up NetMHCIIPan on the Fred Hutch computing clusters.
-Please read below for overview of how to run NetMHCIIPan shell script.
+Please read below for overview of how to run the NetMHCIIPan shell script.
+Of note, the source program used here is version 4.3 and is derived from "https://services.healthtech.dtu.dk/services/NetMHCIIpan-4.3".

 # Accessing FHCC computing cluster
-Make sure you can access rhino03 (or equivalent) cluster on the FHCC servers, including ssh (https://sciwiki.fredhutch.org/scicomputing/access_methods/), and for ease of transferring larger files, an ftp client such as filezilla.
+Make sure you can access rhino03 (or equivalent) cluster on the FHCC servers, including ssh (https://sciwiki.fredhutch.org/scicomputing/access_methods), and for ease of transferring larger files, an ftp client such as filezilla.

 # Install NetMHCIIPan
 Now, make sure to upload NetMHCIIPan (included on the main page - `netMHCIIpan-4.3e.Linux.tar.gz`) into your directory.
-Source website is from (https://services.healthtech.dtu.dk/services/NetMHCIIpan-4.3/).
+Source website is from (https://services.healthtech.dtu.dk/services/NetMHCIIpan-4.3).
 Once the file is uploaded to your desired folder, unpack using the command line
 ```
 tar -xzvf netMHCIIpan-4.3e.Linux.tar.gz
 ```